Last Updated on March 12, 2021 by Julia Wilson

 The majority of mine have really enjoyed the wand-type toy with a feather on the end.
 You can swish it on the ground for them to stalk and pounce and then you can throw it in the air for the cat to attack.
 A similar toy is a peacock feather used a similar way.

 The next type of toy that cats love is the laser pointer.
 Point it on the ground or the wall and watch your cat run and pounce.
-Just be careful not to point it in kitty’s eyes.
+Just be careful not to point it in the kitty’s eyes.
+Extended-play with a laser toy can be frustrating to cats as they don’t have the reward of finally capturing the target, so they are best used for a short period at the start of playtime.

 Boxes and bags: